makersquare/admissions-challenge-2/README.md

 Along with this challenge, submit a solution to the following challenge:

-Given an array of integers, find the smallest difference between any two elements of the array.
+Given an array of integers, find the smallest **positive** difference between any two elements of the array.
 For example:

 ```javascript
 var findSmallestDifference = function(arr) {